+Let’s look at the top 7 educational technology trends as of 2026 that we think will impact the very way we learn.
 Based on our experience with diverse projects like NIT and many others, we’ve singled out the trends that will most likely impact the public attitude and approach to education in a short-term perspective.

-And yes, there is no separate “AI in EdTech” section here, because AI and Machine Learning now permeate everything, so there’s actually a fair share of AI in every category we’re talking about.
+For several years, the main obstacle in personalizing eLearning experiences were the technological limitations: who was going to create personalized learning pathways?
+Content?
+Exercises?
+Now, though, with the advent of AI, the situation has changed.
 ML-powered “knowledge graphs”, now used by the likes of Squirrel AI, ALEKS, and Khan Academy, can perform tasks that look like continuous placement tests.
 While a traditional placement test (like determining your language level before placing you in an appropriate learner group) is done once, AI and ML-driven algorithms can perform adaptive tests as you go, constantly assessing your level of skill acquisition and fine-tuning your learning routine to address possible gaps.

-#2 Gamification
+#4 Gamification

 Humans have liked games since days immemorial.
 The reasons are more or less simple: games allow us to play out practical scenarios in both technical and social areas, while removing the psychological pressure of consequences that comes with a real job.